convict-git/KoraKaagaz/design-doc.md

 # [WIP] Design documentation
 ## Short description
-KoraKaagaz is a Java based no-authentication collaborative white board application which runs across internet.
+KoraKaagaz is a Java based no-authentication collaborative white board native application for Linux which runs across the Internet.
 It has real-time drawing and chat support with users joining the boards through IDs, username and profile picture.
 It supports multi-colored and multi-sized pens, erasers along with different shapes.
-The persistence support on central server helps to keep the drawing without consuming local space.
+The persistence support on the central server helps to keep the drawing saved without consuming local space.

 ## Teams
 1. Networking